philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 LD Decay (would need to add flag --rmd_sample)
 LD Blocks

-for methods: add "we used 2x -4x because in ngsLD, anything below 1x is
+for methods: add "we used 2x -4x because in ngsLD, anything below 1x is comprimised"

  ---